murray-cecile/cfpb-complaints/deep/README.md

     - additional evaluation functions
     - utilities for saving and loading model `state_dict()`

+- `evaluation.ipynb` is a notebook containing code for computing multiclass accuracy

 ### How to run models

 Users should only need to modify `deep_main.py` in order to run models.
 The module can be configured with the following options: